pawaryogesh1989/buddyregistration/buddyregistration/readme.txt

 1. screenshot-1 - Configurable options in backend.

 == Changelog ==

+= 2.1.2 =
+* Minor fixes for compatibility with latest version of WordPress

 = 2.1.0 =
 * Minor fixes for compatibility with PHP 7.3 and latest version of WordPress